 Like other arts, gold work and jewelry flourished under the Sassanian.
 What was astonishing in these arts could be explained as the intricacy of the seals, the quality of coins, the ornamentation encrusted on the crowns, and the skill and style used in silverware.

-After the collapse of the Sassanian Empire, Iranian society could surprisingly keep its cultural identity despite of losing its political influence.
+After the collapse of the Sassanian Empire, Iranian society could surprisingly keep its cultural identity despite losing its political influence.
 As usual, invaders accepted Iranians’ culture and ceremonies.
 In other words, many Iranian motifs and designs continued to be used and craftsmanship techniques survived.

 In practice, silverware faced general acceptance, but with some reservations, gold was used just by women.
 Therefore, the artists of other religions, like Jews, mostly carried out the goldsmiths’ craft.

 Gold Works and Jewelry in Iran during Post-Islam Iran

-In the first two centuries of Post-Islam period, designs and motifs were limited within the classical, Byzantine and Sassanian ornamental traditions.
+In the first two centuries of the Post-Islam period, designs and motifs were limited within the classical, Byzantine, and Sassanian ornamental traditions.

-There were made gold earrings in the shape of crescent decorated with filigrees, granules, ribbons, scrolls or beads of different designs.
+There were made gold earrings in the shape of crescents decorated with filigrees, granules, ribbons, scrolls, or beads of different designs.
 Gold necklaces were composed of spherical gold beads interspersed with polished stones, granulated spacers, or geometric motifs.
-Square or cylinder shaped amulet cases, gold, silver or bronze rings, precious stones inscribed and used as seals or divine protection, etc are among the products of gold workers or jewelers.
+Square or cylinder-shaped amulet cases, gold, silver, or bronze rings, precious stones inscribed and used as seals or divine protection, etc are among the products of gold workers or jewelers.
 The engraved patterns were varied conveying symbolic meanings either arabesques or animal forms.

 Timur was a notable patron of the arts.
 He had a pretentious taste for a wealth of colorful precious stones encrusted on metalwork.
 Of course, this feature survived in Safavid and Qajar designs as well.

 The Safavid period’s miniatures are valuable sources of information concerning the era’s jewelry making and the tastes of the court.
 Both men and women followed certain fashions for ornamentations.
-Most Iranians were interested in precious gems for decorating their clothes or encrusting festal cups, ewers, flasks, dishes and pitchers.
+Most Iranians were interested in precious gems for decorating their clothes or encrusting festal cups, ewers, flasks, dishes, and pitchers.